linode/docs/docs/guides/applications/messaging/manually-deploy-jitsi-cluster/index.md

 1. The manual deployment in this guide provisions a Jitsi cluster where the Jitsi Videobridges (JVB) are scalable components.

-1. Each JVB connects to the singular Jitsi meet instance running XMPP via Prosody on port 5222.
+1. Each JVB connects to the singular Jitsi Meet instance running XMPP via Prosody on port 5222.

-1. Jicofo (Jitsi Conference Focus) runs on the Jitsi meet instance and is configured to split up load balanced traffic between each JVB instance.
+1. Jicofo (Jitsi Conference Focus) runs on the Jitsi meet instance and is configured to split load balanced traffic between each JVB instance.

-1. NGINX runs on the meet instance and functions to serve client requests and communicate with internal Jitsi components.
+1. NGINX runs on the meet instance and serves client requests and communicate with internal Jitsi components.

 ![Jitsi Cluster Reference Architecture](Jitsi-Cluster-Reference-Architecture.svg "Jitsi Cluster Reference Architecture")